Vivonet/Presto/README.md

 		// self.myProfile.name is now filled in because we are inside a completion block }];

+You can manually (re)load an object at any time (for example to pre-fetch information that will be needed on the next screen) by calling `load`. `load` assumes that the object's source has already been provided by another means such as by calling `getFromURL:` on that object previously, or by obtaining the object from a call to `putToURL:` or `postToURL:`.
+For example:

+	AddUserResponse* response = [[newUser putToURL:url] objectOfClass:[User class]];
+	[response onChange:^{
+		// update the UI
+		// note that this will be called automatically once }];
+	// …
+	[response load];

+_Warning: Calling `load` on an object with a remote source will cause whatever source it is defined as to be resent.
+If this is a PUT or POST, it will perform that PUT or POST again, reserializing the target payload object at the time of the request._

 ## Completions
 A completion allows you to decouple the code that handles a remote object from the code that loads it.
 You attach a completion to an object via the **onComplete:** method.
 A completion will only be called once after it is attached, but is guaranteed to be called eventually, whatever the result of the server call may be, including failure.
 If an object is already loaded, the completion will be executed immediately and the object will not be reloaded.
 If you want to force a refresh of the object, use **loadWithCompletion:** or simply call **load** before attaching the completion (which is exactly what loadWithCompletion: does).